Allied Health Assistants

-Speech Pathology Australia (the Association) provides information for individuals who plan to obtain a formal Allied Health Assistant qualification though a TAFE or Registered Training Organisation.
+Speech Pathology Australia (the Association) provides assistance on how to find and work with an allied health assistant and information for individuals planning to obtain a formal allied health assistant qualification though a TAFE or Registered Training Organisation.

-For further information about Allied Health Assistant positions, talk to course providers, look at job search websites and call speech pathology providers to enquire about positions.
+For further information about allied health assistant positions, talk to course providers, look at job search websites or call speech pathology providers to enquire about positions.

 Training and working as an allied health assistant .